jeffhandley/jeffhandley.github.io/_posts/2018-09-13-graphql-is-not-odata.md

 For a couple years, we've been using GraphQL with great success at SAP Concur.
 For a couple years, I've reflected on my past experience with OData and my happiness with GraphQL.
 For a couple years, I've sat idly by, trying not to jump in and say, ["well, actually..."](https://tirania.org/blog/archive/2011/Feb-17.html)

 Recently, I realized I had gathered most of my thoughts on GraphQL and I felt ready to present them.
 My irritation distilled down to a single declaration.
-Without knowing if anyone would take notice, but being ready to have the conversation should anyone engage, I posted one simple tweet.
+Without knowing if anyone would take notice, but ready to have the conversation should anyone engage, I posted one simple tweet.

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">GraphQL is not OData.
 Can we please stop casting OData’s flaws onto GraphQL?<br><br>At Microsoft, I used and propagated OData against my own judgment.
 I’m sorry I couldn’t stop the train wreck.<br><br>At Concur, we successfully employ GraphQL over top of RESTful APIs.<br><br>Feel free to @ me.</p>&mdash; Jeff Handley (@JeffHandley) <a href="https://twitter.com/JeffHandley/status/1034643959434293248?ref_src=twsrc%5Etfw">August 29, 2018</a></blockquote>